 Erasure is always a twin gesture, of denial and recovery.
 Once Warhol became important, the recuperation of his work for art grew more and more automatic.
 Therefore the denials had to grow louder and louder, and the emotions got deader and deader.

 He had to find bolder tokens of anonymity, such as the Factory or an exhibition of actual Brillo boxes.
 He had to factor his own stardom into the equation, recycling himself like any other icon.
-And this all took place against a background of a fearsomely efficient commercial culture, in which denials grow harder to hear anyhow.
+And this all took place against a background of a fearsomely efficient commercial culture, the one that had employed a young Warhol as illustrator, in which denials grow harder to hear anyhow.
 Marilyn Monroe had given way to Jackie O. and Lady Di—from the talented actress as celebrity to celebrity as a role.

-Erasing Warhol means that there is more to his late career than sycophants, knock-offs, and discos.
+Erasing Warhol means that there is more to his late career than sycophants, knock-offs, discos, and TV appearances.
 There are, at least, the Rorschach paintings and the sympathetic character in Basquiat.
 Actually, the same month offered two fictional Andy Warhols, and the movies pretty much agree on what he was like.

 I Shot Andy Warhol deals with his mid-1960s' fame.
 That falls between early Pop and the art scene of Basquiat.
 Jared Harris makes a decidedly forgettable Warhol compared to Bowie, as if he were still more than half deadened from his part in Natural Born Killers.
 Even his wig looks unconvincing.

 Mary Harron, the director, does a poor job herself evoking the art.
 When Warhol's acolytes are at work, they look as if they were making stag films on LSD.
 In fact, they were taking risky moves toward an avant-garde cinema and video art, such as Empire, an eight-hour shot of the Empire State Building.
 And they let in women, like Thomas Eakins and his daring studio almost a century ago.